Cyborg Hunter: Development

-The game was originally developed as a title called Chōonsenshi Borgman (超音戦士ボーグマン), and was based on an animated TV series of the same name.
+The game was originally developed as a title called Chōon Senshi Borgman (超音戦士ボーグマン), and was based on an animated TV series of the same name.
 For non-Japanese territories the game was marketed as Cyborg Hunter.
 The Japanese version of the game has a storyline more resemblant of the anime series.

 The original game was designed by Hirohiko Yoneda who would later work on Shenmue, and Yasushi Yamaguchi who is also credited for design on Sonic the Hedgehog 2.
 Music was composed by Nav and Key.

 Reception

 Cyborg Hunter was labelled as unoriginal, but still "addictive and challenging".
 Computer and Video Games magazine rated the game at 76%.Game Freaks 365 called the game easy as the player can "waste the majority of cyborgs in a few hits", and lacking in creativity.
 The reviewer gave the game 6/10.
 Retrospective reviews have compared the game to Metroid.